ivan/personal-policy/README.md

 I understand that you are more familiar with your own code, and may want to make the change yourself.

-Feedback is welcome but not _expected_; you are more than welcome to close and re-do my PR.
+Feedback is welcome but not _expected_; please close and re-do my PR if that's easier for you.

 #### Use of LLMs